mikechau/react-primer-draft/README.md

 `propTypes` documents the props expected by a component and defines validators for generating warnings in the dev console.

-It is recommended that you define `propTypes` in any component that expects props, it not only is useful for validation during development but can be a way of documenting the component and it also makes it clear to others what the component expects.
+It is recommended that you define `propTypes` in any component that expects props.
+It is useful not only for validation during development but can be a way of documenting the component.
+It also makes it clear to others what the component expects.

 A key point from the React `documentation`: